xbmc/addon-check/README.md

 - Check if addon already exists in any of lower repositories

+- Check if addon already exists in any of the upper repositories (with non-compatible python abi) with a lower version, thus preventing a user kodi migration

 - Check if addon is compatible with python3 or not

 - Check specific [version attribute](https://kodi.wiki/view/Addon.xml#version_attribute_2)